SOFE3650F18/project-group-24/Iteration 1/Iteration 1.md

 ![Context Diagram](https://github.com/SOFE3650F18/project-group-24/blob/master/Iteration%201/Context%20Diagram%20for%20CM%20system.PNG)

 ### Step 3 - Choose one or more Elements to refine
+The element to refine is the entire CMS system

 ### Step 4 - Choose one or more design concepts to work with